VT-Evia/dita-ot-actions/README.md

 - 📄 **Main map name**: The default workflow expects **`document.ditamap`**.
   - You *can* rename it, but then you must update the workflow where it references `document.ditamap` (open `.github/workflows/ci.yml` and search for that filename).
 - 🏠 **Homepage**: Create `dita/index.dita` to serve as the site’s landing page.
+  - You need to reference your `index.dita` as the first topic reference in your `document.ditamap`.
+Otherwise, your deliverables will not have a home page or introduction.
 - 📁 Keep topics, maps, and media under the `dita/` folder.

 ---